Useful Formulae

 Large Objects

-A large object is any celestial body whose radius exceeds 90 kilometres (180 kilometres in diameter), except planets.
+A large object is any Celestial (type category 2) with a radius of at least 90 kilometres (180 kilometres in diameter), except wrecks, planets, and suns.

 Let \(x\), \(y\), and \(z\) represent the object’s coordinates.
 Let \(r\) be the object’s radius.